mbrazeau/diffmatrix/README.md

 This is compatible with any Windows 10 systems.
 It should work as-is, but Windows may throw a warning.
 Click "More info" and then allow the program to run anyway.

+### Linux
+Probably the best way to install the program is to install it from source on your machine.
+See instructions below.

 ## Using diffmatrix

 Diffmatrix is a simple console utility.
 This means you should have a basic understanding of using your system's command prompt (e.g. Terminal or, on Windows, `cmd.exe`).